-Edwards + Johann received a Merit Award from Judge Kelcy Taratoa for their work Concretions - Drawing strength #2 in the 2018 Parkin Drawing Prize.
+Edwards + Johann received a Merit Award from Judge Kelcy Taratoa for their work Concretions - Drawing forces #2 in the 2018 Parkin Drawing Prize.
 Winning works were announced on the 16th of July at The Academy of Fine Arts in Wellington.
 Congratulations to Jaqui Colley, the Supreme Winner 2018.

 Edwards + Johann are selected finalists for the 2018 Parkin Drawing Prize.
-Their new work Concretions - Drawing strength #2 will be exhibited at the New Zealand Academy of Fine Arts, Wellington.
+Their new work Concretions - Drawing forces #2 will be exhibited at the New Zealand Academy of Fine Arts, Wellington.
 463 works were submitted and the selectors made some difficult decisions to shortlist 72 works for 2018.
 An advisory panel, consisting of Emma Bugden, John Gow and Simon Rees decided on the short-list for exhibition.
 The winning submission will be selected and announced by this year's judge Kelcy Taratoa at the opening at the Fine Arts Gallery on the 16 of July.

 Edwards+Johann are selected finalists for the National Contemporary Art Awards.